Skip to main content

 kubectl apply -f <file_name>

-5. Create Gateway
+5. Create a Gateway object

 1. Create a yaml file with a manifest for the Gateway object.